Riddhish Herbals

 Traditional Ayurvedic Importance

 Classical Ayurveda groups bitter herbs like these within the context of Prameha — the traditional category of metabolic and urinary wellness described across Nighantu literature such as the Bhavaprakasha Nighantu.
 Acharya Charaka describes Tikta (bitter) and Kashaya (astringent) tasting herbs as supportive of Kapha–Medas (tissue-fat) balance.
 Guduchi is celebrated as a Rasayana (rejuvenative), Kariyatu as a classic Tikta cleansing herb, and Jambu as a Kashaya–Tikta herb traditionally valued in seasonal and metabolic routines.
+Together they are taken with warm water as the anupan, under the guidance of an Ayurvedic physician.

 Key Features